helsinki-sda-group/AIforLEssAuto/WP4/kamppi_minidemo/README.md

 * #### Python 3.9.x and sumolib tools

-Follow the installation instructions from [Python's official website.](https://www.python.org/downloads/).
+Download the latest Python from [Python's official website](https://www.python.org/downloads/).
 Anaconda or Pip are both fine as package installers.
 Then, install [the sumolib tools](https://sumo.dlr.de/docs/Tools/Sumolib.html) in the Python packages using your preferred package installer.

 * #### Simulation for Urban MObility (SUMO)